elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

      select: w
 ```

 These characteristics are what prompted keyword lists to be the default mechanism for passing options to functions in Elixir.
-In chapter 5, when we discussed the `if/2` macro, we mentioned the following syntax is supported:
+In chapter 5, when we discussed the `if/2` macro, we mentioned that the following syntax is supported:

 ```elixir
 iex> if false, do: :this, else: :that